Pfizer (PFE) Short-Term Debt repayments (2016 - 2025)

 - As of Q2 2025, Pfizer's Short-Term Debt repayments stood at $151.0 million, which was down 9666.22% from $2.0 billion recorded in Q1 2025.

-- In the past 5 years, Pfizer's Short-Term Debt repayments registered a high of $7.8 billion during Q3 2024, and its lowest value of $1.0 million during Q4 2021.
+- Pfizer's Short-Term Debt repayments' 5-year high stood at $7.8 billion during Q3 2024, with a 5-year trough of $1.0 million in Q4 2021.

-- As far as peak fluctuations go, Pfizer's Short-Term Debt repayments crashed by 9999.43% in 2021, and later soared by 38860000.0% in 2022.
+- Per our database at Business Quant, Pfizer's Short-Term Debt repayments plummeted by 9999.43% in 2021 and then skyrocketed by 38860000.0% in 2022.

-- Quarter analysis of 5 years shows Pfizer's Short-Term Debt repayments stood at $1.0 million in 2021, then surged by 388600.0% to $3.9 billion in 2022, then tumbled by 99.92% to $3.0 million in 2023, then skyrocketed by 259033.33% to $7.8 billion in 2024, then tumbled by 98.06% to $151.0 million in 2025.
+- Pfizer's Short-Term Debt repayments (Quarter) stood at $1.0 million in 2021, then soared by 388600.0% to $3.9 billion in 2022, then crashed by 99.92% to $3.0 million in 2023, then surged by 259033.33% to $7.8 billion in 2024, then crashed by 98.06% to $151.0 million in 2025.

-- Its last three reported values are $151.0 million in Q2 2025, $2.0 billion for Q1 2025, and $7.8 billion during Q3 2024.
+- Its Short-Term Debt repayments stands at $151.0 million for Q2 2025, versus $2.0 billion for Q1 2025 and $7.8 billion for Q3 2024.